Everything you need to know about investing in gilts

 Gilts are lower-risk compared to other bond types – such as corporate bonds – due to the security of the issuer, which is the UK government.

 Over the past decade, the income offered by gilts – the yield – has been very low.
-However, this has dramatically changed over the past 18 months on the back of interest rates rising from just 0.1% to 5%.
+However, this has dramatically changed over the past two years on the back of interest rates rising from just 0.1% to 5.25%, and currently sitting at 5%.
 Interest rate rises have caused the prices of gilts to crash, sending yields higher.
 Investors sell bonds when interest rates rise, as they know they can get a better deal on newly issued debt.
+However, lower interest rates are now causing bonds to rally.

 Bond prices and bond yields have an inverse relationship, so falling gilt prices mean higher gilt yields.
 When gilt prices rise, yields fall.